mpadge/hackmd-stat-software/regression.md

 # Regression and Supervised Learning

+This document details standards for Regression and Supervised Learning Software -- referred to from here on for simplicity as "Regression Software".
+Regression Software implements algorithms which aim to construct or analyse one or more mappings between two defined data sets (for example, a set of "independent" data, $X$, and a set of "dependent" data, "Y").
+In contrast, the analogous category of Unsupervised Learning Software aims to construct or analyse one or more mappings between a defined set of input or independent data, and a second set of "output" data which are not necessarily known or given prior to the analysis.

-This document details standards for Regression and Supervised Learning Software.
-Common purposes of Regression and Supervised Learning Software -- referred to from here on for simplicity as "Regression Software" -- are to fit models to estimate relationships or to make predictions between specified inputs and outputs.
+Common purposes of Regression Software are to fit models to estimate relationships or to make predictions between specified inputs and outputs.
 Regression Software includes tools with inferential or predictive foci, Bayesian, frequentist, or probability-free Machine Learning (ML) approaches, parametric or or non-parametric approaches, discrete outputs (such as in classification tasks) or continuous outputs, and models and algorithms specific to applications or data such as time series or spatial data.
 In many cases other standards specific to these subcategories may apply.

 The following standards are divided among several sub-categories, with each standard prefixed with "RE".